-Product management exists at the intersection of software engineering, design, and business.
+Product management exists at the intersection of technology, design, and business (read more on this in Martin Eriksson’s post ‘What, exactly, is a Product Manager?‘).
 If you’re coming from one of those fields, you’re in luck because you have a deep understanding of at least one of those domains, and you’ve probably worked closely with a product manager and had a chance to get a close look at their day-to-day.

 But, as you can see in the graphic, product people come from every educational background you can imagine.
-This is important for you to know: you may have to work harder, but it can be done.
+This is important for you to know: depending on your professional background and experience, you may have to work harder, but it can be done.

-To begin with, you need to assess your skills because product managers wear all kinds of hats.
-They need to develop empathy, creativity, leadership, and at the same level, hardcore analysis abilities, and a data-informed mindset.
+If you’re currently trying to work out how to get into product management, an important first step is to assess your product skills because product managers wear all kinds of hats.
+Product managers need to develop empathy, creativity, leadership, and at the same level, hardcore analysis abilities, and a data-informed mindset.

 The following list should give you an idea of which skills to develop.
 As it’s a generalist profession, we have to check at least the basics on every box that’s relevant to our field.
 My advice is to go over it and rate yourself from 1 to 5, then focus on improving the lowest scores.

 Most companies will be looking for someone with: